Vanlightly/ChaosTestingCode/RabbitMqUdn/v3.8.0-beta.3/sac-qq-test-run-1/notes.md

 Both detection mechanisms are not perfect and can result in false positives due to ordering and message loss bugs.
 So manual review of the logs of a failed run is required.

+## Log output
+You can tell the consumers apart as they are numbered in the following format: [run]-con-[number].
+There are always three consumers (0, 1, and 2) that are either connected or not-connected.

+For example: CONSUMER(9-con-1) indicates that it is the consumer 1 of run 9.

+Publisher and consumers log every 5000th message sent/received.
+Consumers also log every message that is:
+- a duplicate
+- redelivered=true
+- out-of-order

 ## Test Results Summary

 No cases of two consumers concurrently in active state detected.
 However, other known and not known bugs were detected.